joshbuchea/config/README.md

 ## Clean Up Mac

-Important tasks to complete before surrending a Mac:
+Important tasks to complete before surrendering a Mac:

 - Remove Dropbox
 - Disassociate the computer with the iTunes Store: `Account > Authorizations > Deauthorize This Computer...`